Michigan DUI Defence Lawyers

 Michigan DUI lawyer Paul J. Tafelski understands how terrifying it can be to be stopped on the suspicion of driving under the influence, or DUI, in Michigan.
 Even if you do not think you were driving under the influence of alcohol or drugs, the process can be intimidating.
-Understanding what your rights are when you are stopped will not only make you more comfortable and secure during the stop, but could also go a long way toward assisting your defense if you are ultimately charged with DUI.
+Understanding what your rights are when you are stopped will not only make you more comfortable and secure during the stop, but could also go a long way toward assisting your defense if you are ultimately charged with Drunk driving Defence.

 Your Right to Remain Silent

 We have all heard about the right to remain silent.
 Although you do have a constitutional right to remain silent, you should use that right with discretion.
 If a law enforcement officer stops you, it is usually in your best interest to give the officer basic identifying information such as your name and address.
 You may also be asked to provide identification such as your driver’s license.
 Although providing basic information to the officer is typically the best course of action, there is no legal requirement that calls for you to respond to additional questions.
 On the contrary, you have a constitutional right to decline to answer questions, particularly if the answers may incriminate you.
 Offering any information that leads to the conclusion that you have been drinking alcohol is not in your best interest.
 For example, if asked whether you have been drinking, you may politely decline to answer.
 The same goes for any other questions that you do not wish to answer, such as where you were coming from or where you were headed.